 In short?
 Cratejoy is all set up to take your business where it needs to go.

 Every business needs branding.
 And that means you (likely) need a graphic designer.
 Here are just a few places you can find a designer of your own:

-This site allows you to create a custom logo on your own, using their step-by-step walkthrough.
+Formerly known as Logojoy, this service allows you to create a custom logo on your own, using their step-by-step walkthrough.
 Enter your company name and select a few sample designs you like, then choose a few representative symbols, and the site designer will generate a dozen logo designs for you to consider.
 You can edit the designs as you like and buy the sample design for $20 to revise it with your own graphic designer – or upgrade for a full set of branding images with multiple file types, color schemes, full ownership of your logo, and a master doc of brand guidelines.
 This site would work great if you’re looking for a starter logo.

 Businesses seeking freelancers on demand can find a whole host of them here, specializing in everything from logo and packaging design to programming and translation.
 The site offers you options to filter for designers more relevant to your needs by asking prompts like “Do you have [a] specific design in mind?” and “Tell us a little more about your brand’s personality.”
 Available designers are sorted by design style, list their going rate per project, and include a portfolio, so you can determine who’s right for your business.

 This site serves a similar function as Fiverr, but for designers only; it’s a design contest marketplace for freelancers.
 Business clients looking to hire a designer (for a logo, branded website, promotional materials, or another project) write a “design brief” to summarize the project and set a payment rate (the contest’s “cash prize”).
 Designers see the design brief on 99designs and submit designs to the client for consideration.
 The winner receives the preset payment and the client keeps the design’s copyright.